 |State||Average cost of home insurance|

-When purchasing home insurance for your property, you must be aware of the coverage options you absolutely need as well as the ones that are good to add to the policy for more security and peace of mind.
-And the coverages you choose depend, to a great extent, on the climate conditions in your region, the rate of crime and the most common causes of property damage.
+When purchasing home insurance for your property, you should be aware of the available coverage options to choose from that can be added to the policy for more security and peace of mind.
+And the coverages you choose may depend, to a great extent, on the climate conditions in your region, the rate of crime and the most common causes of property damage.

 Even though Utah is considered a low-risk state by most home insurers, there are still potential perils to know about that could result in a property insurance claim.
 According to the Insurance Information Institute, these are the most common causes of homeowners insurance losses: